EdwinIsCoding/Boxonwils/Boxonwils_README.md

 ## Hardware Overview

 1. **Arduino Giga (ESP32-based)** – runs the main `boxonwils.ino` firmware.
-2. **Two Motoron I²C Motor Controllers (e.g., Motoron 24v15)** – drive four brushed DC motors in pairs (front pair on one controller, rear pair on the other).
+2. **Two Motoron I²C Motor Controllers (e.g., Motoron 24v15)** – drive four DC motors in pairs (front pair on one controller, rear pair on the other).
 3. **Line-Reflectance Sensor Array (11 sensors)** – used for line detection (e.g., QTR-X reflectance array).
 4. **Ultrasonic (Sonar) Sensors (HC-SR04 style)** – three directions: two on the left, one front, one right.
 5. **Three Hobby Servos** – to manipulate a front claw, a back claw, and an L-bracket for attaching to tasks.
-6. **Photoresistor (Light Sensor)** – to detect ambient light (optional for advanced modes, not used heavily by default logic).
+6. **Photoresistor (Light Sensor)** – to detect ambient light (optional for advanced modes, not used by default logic).
 7. **Physical Kill Switch (Pushbutton)** – wired to pin 10 on Arduino for manual “stop”/“start.”
 8. **Wi-Fi Network** – used for remote UDP commands (tuning or remote kill).